rwilcox/my-learnings-docs/learning_emacs_shell_interactions.md

     { echo && uptime && whoami } >>> #<buffer *scratch*>

 This sends the output to the buffer named.... (well, I was using the scratch buffer)

+### Variations on a theme: I'm already IN eshell

+    (defun rpw/exec-only-current-eshell-region ()
+    	   "you're taken the output from a previus command, maybe typed some more but maybe not, and want to run it.
+Make that easy"
+    	    (interactive)
+	    (run-this-in-eshell (rpw/current-region)))

 ## Windows support

 Because it's lisp reimplementations of corebins, AND it doesn't do interactive TTY mode very well, it should actually work well on Windows!